 - Applied mathematics (3 credits) (e.g., applied mathematical methods, fluid mechanics, finite element methods, biomedical signal processing, signals and systems, etc.) (e.g., MU BIEN 5400, MU BIEN 5410, MU BIEN 5510, MU BIEN 6120, MU BIEN 6121, MU BIEN 6200, MU BIEN 6210, MU BIEN 6220, MU BIEN 6400, MU BIEN 6410, MU BIEN 6420, MU BIEN 6500, MU EECE 6010, MU MEEN 5265, MU MEEN 6101, MU MEEN 6102, MU MEEN 6360, MU MEEN 6365, MCW Biophys 03240)

-- Computational and modeling methods (3 credits) (e.g., numerical methods for solving mathematical models of physical and biological phenomena, regression analysis, data science and machine learning, biological network analysis, computer simulations of physiological systems, etc.) (e.g., MU BIEN 5410, BIEN 5710, MU BIEN 6120, MU BIEN 6121, MU BIEN 6620, MU COSC 5600, MU COSC 5610, MU EECE 6820, MU EECE 6822, MU EECE 6840, MU MEEN 5270, MCW BIOM 35284, MCW BIOM 35285)
+- Computational and modeling methods (3 credits) (e.g., numerical methods for solving mathematical models of physical and biological phenomena, regression analysis, data science and machine learning, biological network analysis, computer simulations of physiological systems, etc.) (e.g., MU BIEN 5410, BIEN 5710, MU BIEN 6120, MU BIEN 6121, MU BIEN 6620, MU COSC 5610, MU COSC 5610, MU EECE 6820, MU EECE 6822, MU EECE 6840, MU MEEN 5270, MCW BIOM 35284, MCW BIOM 35285)

 - Specialization-specific courses (18 credits): Courses intended to satisfy this requirement should be selected in consultation with the student’s Dissertation Director.
-A minimum of three unique courses relevant to each specialization are offered within a three-year timespan.
-Additional specialization-specific courses may be chosen from special topics offerings, overlapping courses with other specializations and graduate courses offered through other departments at MU and MCW.
+A minimum of three unique courses relevant to each specialization are offered within a three-year time span.
+Additional specialization-specific courses may be chosen from special topics offerings, overlapping courses with other specializations, and graduate courses offered through other departments at MU and MCW.

 Upon entry into the BME PhD program, an MSTP student is required to consult with their Academic Advisor to determine which didactic courses (BME core and specialization-specific courses) are most appropriate for their dissertation research and training and gaining BME core competencies.